 (C1.1) Is there board-level oversight of climate-related issues within your organization?
+Yes

-(C1.1a) Identify the position(s) of the individual(s) on the board with responsibility for climate-related issues.
+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climaterelated issues.

-Position of individual(s) Please explain Other, please specify (Chief Supply Chain Officer) The CSCO has been appointed with overall responsibility to Environmental responsibility to RISK & SET committees where climate change impact and mitigation is tabled plus discussed Other, please specify (Group Corporate Affairs and Sustainabili) The role plays a critical accountability and execution role in CSI initiatives plus projects managed through external stakeholders and set partnerships.
-The role further sits in the RISK plus Social, Ethics and transformation committees Other, please specify (Risk and Environmental Sustainability Di) Group responsibility for sustainability Chief Executive Officer (CEO) Appointed by board for full accountability on climate change issue management and progressive project mitigation and adaptability where there is fit for purpose actions to be undertaken Other, please specify (Business Executive Consumer Brands) Portfolio responsibility Other, please specify (Business Executive HPCB, Exports & Inte) Portfolio Responsibility Other, please specify (Business Executive Grains) Portfolio Responsibility Other, please specify (Social, Ethics and Transformation Commit) Committee nominated by board, chairman and non-executive directors Other, please specify (Chairman) Group and Business Lead - the CEO reports into him .
-Chairman sits in the nominated committed i.e. RISK and SET plus the Governance - which all work through issues related to Climate Change
+Position of individual(s) Please explain Other, please specify (Chief Supply Chain Officer) The CSCO has been appointed with overall responsibility to Environmental responsibility to RISK & SET committees where climate change impact and mitigation is tabled plus discussed.
+Other, please specify (Group Corporate Affairs and Sustainability) The role plays a critical accountability and execution role in CSI initiatives plus projects managed through external stakeholders and set partnerships.
+The role further sits in the RISK plus Social, Ethics and transformation committees.
+Other, please specify (Risk and Environmental Sustainability Department) Group responsibility for sustainability.
+Chief Executive Officer (CEO) Appointed by board for full accountability on climate change issue management and progressive project mitigation and adaptability where there is fit for purpose actions to be undertaken.
+The CEO ensures that the sustainability strategy and objectives are effectively integrated into the business.
+He is also a member of the Risk Committee and the Social, Ethics and Transformation Committee.
+Other, please specify (Chief Growth Officer: Consumer Brands) Portfolio responsibility for Environmental Sustainability.
+Other, please specify (Chief Growth Officer: Exports & International) Portfolio Responsibility for Environmental Sustainability.
+Other, please specify (Chief Growth Officer Grains & Bakeries) Portfolio Responsibility for Environmental Sustainability.
+Other, please specify (Social, Ethics and Transformation Committee) Committee nominated by board, chairman and non-executive directors.
+Other, please specify (Chairman) Group and Business Lead - the CEO reports into him.
+Chairman sits in the nominated committed i.e. RISK and SET plus the Governance - which all work through issues related to Climate Change.
+Other, please specify (Risk Committee) Executive Director chairs the Risk and Sustainability Committee.
+This committee plays the role of assisting, monitoring and influencing the aspects of sustainability in relation to minimizing the organizational climate change impact.
+Other, please specify (Board and Executive Board) The Tiger Brands Board accepts overall responsibility for the delivery of the Sustainability Agenda.
+They are part of the Risk plus Social & Ethics Committees as appointed by the shareholders.